• Video

 4th of July travel expected to hit record high: Busiest days to fly and drive

-By Sunday and Monday, the strongest heat and humidity will settle over the Southeast.
-Raleigh, North Carolina, is expected to feel like 107 degrees and Savannah, Georgia, will feel like 105 degrees.
+By Sunday and Monday, the heat and humidity will settle over the Southeast.
+Raleigh, North Carolina, and Savannah, Georgia, are expected to feel like 107 degrees on Sunday.

 Extreme heat is the deadliest weather-related hazard in the U.S. At least 13,000 Americans have died from the heat since 2018, according to data from the Centers for Disease Control and Prevention.